 - Preheat your oven to 425 degrees F.

-- Line a baking sheet with parchment or a silicone baking mat.
+- Line 2 baking sheets with parchment or a silicone baking mat.

-- Unwrap the dough and use a serrated knife to slice the rolled dough into 1/4-inch slices, and put them on the baking sheet about 2 inches apart.
+- Unwrap the dough and use a serrated knife to slice the rolled dough into 1/4-inch slices, and put them on the baking sheets about 2 inches apart.

-- Sprinkle the tops with the coarse salt and bake for 12-14 minutes, or until they are just lightly golden.
+- Sprinkle the tops with the coarse salt and the black pepper and bake for about 15 minutes, or until they are just lightly golden.